icann/rdap-conformance-tool/docs/2024_gtld/response/domain_registrant.md

 If the city value of the adr property above is present but empty, the following tests apply:

-2. Verify that a redaction object (see RFC 9537) is in the redacted array with a name object containing the type property which is a JSON string of “Registrant City”.
+2. Test case [-63501](#id-testCase-63501){ #id-testCase-63501 }: Verify that a redaction object (see RFC 9537) is in the redacted array with a name object containing the type property which is a JSON string of “Registrant City”.
 ```json
 {
   "code": -63501,